yahnyshc/emuNintendo/README.md

 # C++ Nintendo Switch Emulator
+Undertaking this project has been one of the most challenging yet exciting ventures for me.
+It involved extensive online research and learning from experienced developers and their emulator implementations.
+Building a software implementation of a CPU, buses, RAM, and screen rendering is fascinating, offering deep insights into the underlying workings of computer hardware and assembly instructions.

 ## Features
 - CPU Clock cycles are simulated and the final computation is done at the last cycle.